jonashackt/crossplane-eks-cluster/README.md

           echo "### Publish as OCI image to GHCR" crossplane xpkg push "ghcr.io/jonashackt/crossplane-eks-cluster:$CONFIGURATION_VERSION" --domain=https://ghcr.io --verbose
 ```

+Firstly we should only trigger the publish workflow, if [the kuttl rendering test](.github/workflows/resouces-rendering-test.yml) has succeeded.
+Therefore we use the `workflow_run` statement [as described here](https://stackoverflow.com/a/65698892/4964553).

 As we added the `.github/workflows` directory with a `publish.yaml`, the `crossplane xpkg build` command also tries to include it.
 Therefore the command locally need to exclude the workflow file also: